Real estate license cost in California: A comprehensive breakdown

 Have you been considering getting your real estate license in California, but are wondering how much it will cost?
-From pre-licensing education to exam and application fees, there are several expenses to plan for.
-In this guide, we will help you understand all of the costs involved in getting licensed and help you prepare to become a licensed real estate agent in California / the Golden State.
+In this guide, we’ll help you understand all of the costs involved in getting licensed and help you prepare to become a licensed real estate agent in the Golden State.

 How much does a real estate license in California cost?